Have a look at our whistle-stop overview to find out all about Blackpool Illuminations. Feel carefree, make memories and go back to your childhood!

 - Find out more about getting to and around in Blackpool

 Danfo operate the Public toilets in Blackpool, as they do elsewhere on the Fylde Coast.
-Accessed from a single outer door, they’re all single cubicles.
-The cost is now 30p in coins.
+Accessed from a single outer door, they’re all pay-to-use single cubicles, accessed by coin slot.